JiwonJJeong/tic-tac-toe/README.md

 [Try it here!](https://jiwonjjeong.github.io/tic-tac-toe/)

 ## Achieved Learning Goals
-- **Class design and abstraction**: Organized JS with revealing module pattern using factory functions and IIFEs
+- **Module design**: Planned how to separate code into related modules.
-- **Conditonal and operator practice**: Used logic to track and update game state.
+- **Implementation abstraction**: Organized JS with revealing module pattern using factory functions and IIFEs.